Shahriar-Kariman/CS3383_Assignment_4/CS3383_Assignment4.md

 ## Question 2 - Smallest Subset Sum

-So if I was to implement this recursively using brute force calcualtion I would do it like this:
+So if I was to implement this recursively using brute force calculation I would do it like this:

-**Comment:** I know this isn't part of the solution I just thought it might help me solve the problem and it sort of did.

 ```py